Masters Frequently Asked Questions

 I have sent my final transcript/certificate, will I receive an acknowledgment?

 We do not normally acknowledge receipt of the documentation that has been sent.
-However, you will get a reply as soon the final decision has been taken and a revised offer will be made accordingly.
+However, once the documentation sent has been confirmed as meeting the condition of your offer letter you will get a reply and a revised offer will be made accordingly.

 Can you send me information about the Graduate Diploma in Economics?

-How do I apply for the MA International Studies and Diplomacy/Globalisation & Corporate Development
+How do I apply for the MA International Studies and Diplomacy/Globalisation & Corporate Development/MSc Global Energy and Climate Change

 Can you please send me a postgraduate prospectus?

-To request a hard copy of the prospectus, please e-mail firstname.lastname@example.org and complete the request form
+To request a hard copy of the prospectus please complete the request form

 What scholarships are available and how can I apply?

-For more information about Scholarships please see the Scholarships pages
+For more information about Scholarships and funding options please see the Scholarships pages.

 I need an unconditional offer to apply for a scholarship in my country.
 Could you please send me an unconditional offer or proof of admission to SOAS?